 1. You'll need to keep your bag in excellent shape

-First of all you'll need keep it in near perfect condition if you want to sell it close to the price you purchased it or at the appreciated price given the way certain brands like Chanel and Hermes raise prices ever year.
-A well used handbag is not going to get you the price of a brand new bag.
+First of all, you'll need keep it in near perfect condition if you want to sell it close to the price you purchased it or at the appreciated price given the way certain brands like Chanel and Hermes raise prices every year.
+A well-used handbag is not going to get you the price of a brand new bag.
 Simple and short.

 2. You'll need to prove the authenticity of your handbag